bryaburg/Bookmarks/README.md

 - [Learn by Example - Python Resources](https://learnbyexample.github.io/py_resources/) - Collection of Python resources and tutorials for various topics.
 - [Data to Fish](https://datatofish.com/python-tutorials/) - Platform offering clear Python tutorials covering topics such as machine learning, databases, pandas, GUI, and more.
 - [Notion Programming Course](https://www.notion.so/Programming-Course-4d4331de1a0c4ae894133cb1ca1e9315) - Self-study course for learning to build basic web applications in Django, hosted on Notion.

+### Android

+- [ADB](https://developer.android.com/studio/command-line) - Android Debug Bridge (adb) is a versatile command-line tool that lets you communicate with a device.

 ### C++